PriyankaSrivastava17/V-CloudComputing-Repo/README.md

 Instructions for building and running Spring Boot application in Docker by Priyanka Srivastava -M21AIE244

-Here are the steps to create a Docker image for your Spring Boot project and run it:
+Here are the steps to create a Docker image for the Spring Boot project and run it:

 Create a Dockerfile in the root directory of your project with the following content: